C-Norton/C-Norton/readme.md

 C# | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: | C# is a beautiful language.
 It's everything I love about java, with 90 ish percent of the flaws of java fixed, and some nice, new features.
 While I may have learned Java first, C# feels like the language it was trying to be.
 While I have a bit less experience in it, it is my go to tool.
 C++ | :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | My experience in C++ is limited, and a lot of my knowledge comes from the similarities with C, rather than C++ specifically.
 I've had a few small dabblings with it, but nothing to write home about.
 Java | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: | Of any language, Java is the one I am most experienced in, by far.
 The only thing that begins to rival it in that respect is C. My familiarity is with Java 8 and before primarily.
 It's a solid language, but the JRE has... issues, and working in it feels antiquated to me compared to other, newer languages that fill a similar niche.
 There's just too much redundant code to be written, and I feel like my life is nothing but getters and setters.
 JavaScript | :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | Not a fan of Javascript.
 I can hack it, but I avoid it at all costs.
 Typescript looks like a solution to my hatred of it, but I've not looked into it.
+I'm looking to expand both my proficiency and tolerance of Javascript with my "Foundry Accessibility Toolkit" project, featured further below on this page.
 Python | :large_blue_diamond: :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: | I primarily use python for scripting, OS automation, and data processing.
 As such, while I could pick it up quickly, I'm not super well versed in the object oriented side of the language, as I've not used python for large projects.
 To me, it is a more flexible wrapper for OS shells that allow me to do logic and data processing far easier than doing it directly in shell.
 Prolog | :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | Very limited experience in Prolog.
 Specifically SWI-Prolog.
 I have a lot to learn from it as a language, and want to get back to it.
 Ruby | :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | Very limited experience in Ruby.
 From what I've used, I really like it.
 It has all the good of Python while being easier to switch in and out of due to meeting standard syntax conventions, which I like, a lot.
 I simply haven't really had the opportunity to explore more.